tacman/mailtrap/sfcasts/email-factory-service.md

 > Message does not include file with filename [Terms of Service.pdf].

 Easy fix!
-During our refactor, I forgot to attach the thriling terms PDF service to the booking confirmation email.
+During our refactor, I forgot to attach the thrilling terms of service PDF to the booking confirmation email.
 And our customers depend on that.
 Find `BookingEmailFactory::createBookingConfirmation()`, and add `->attachFromPath($this->termsPath, 'Terms of Service.pdf')`.